baoxp2001/baoxp2001.github.io/README.md

 # UPDATE 5 (as of August 8th, 2025)
 Another update includes a full launch of "The Journey of the Microsoft Camp" webpage, starting with a prologue to the story.
 This website will be updated on a daily basis based on a chapter of a day.
 Also in that page, we have more pictures in the carousel, bringing a total of 25 pictures instead of the initial 20.

+# UPDATE 6 (as of August 12th, 2025)
+New updates include adding green color to the container for easy readability.
+In the "Windows" page, more Windows versions have been added, such as versions 1.01 up to 3.x (including NT).
+In the home page, the "TechZone" website has been added under the "Projects" section.